-The house, built in 1931, it is regarded as the first collaborative design by the Czech born Architect Antonin Raymond (b.1888 - d.
-1976) and Japanese architect Junzo Yoshimura (b.1908 - d.1997).
+Built in 1931, the house is regarded as the first collaborative design by Czech-born Architect Antonin Raymond (b.1888 - d.
+1976) and the Japanese architect Junzo Yoshimura (b.1908 - d.1997).